CatsMeow492/AWSNotesCCP/DevOps/notes.md

 ### Log Archive and Audit Manager
 Automatically configures a log archive and sets up AWS Audit Manager for compliance check which can be crucial for devops teams.

+### CfCT
+Automates the deployment of resources, including CloudFormation templates and SCPs, based on the organization's requirements.
+By leveraging an AWS CodeCommit repository to manage and version control these customizations, CfCT can automatically apply the necessary configurations and policies to new accounts provisioned through Account Factory, aligning closely with the requirement for a highly automated solution.

 ## S3
 ### Notes
 1. Objects must be deleted before the bucket can be deleted, protections will prevent DeletionPolicy.
 This can be circumvented by using a lambda to delete objects before the bucket is deleted.